-Towering above the city 41 floors high, diners can enjoy truly panoramic views of the city below as the scenery circles by.
-Besides taking in the Nile, the city and the pyramids an open kitchen in the centre of the restaurant puts on a show serving up an eclectic range of multi-national menu choices.
+Towering 41 floors above the city in the Grand Nile Tower Hotel, diners can enjoy truly panoramic views of Cairo as the scenery circles by.
+Besides taking in the Nile, the city and the pyramids, an open kitchen in the centre of the restaurant puts on a show serving up an eclectic range of multi-national menu choices.
 A slightly formal setting is perfect for romantic evenings and a reprieve from the congestion 41 floors below.
 Reservations are advised.

 The Fish Market

 Gone are the days of travelling to Alexandria for good fresh fish.
 Nowadays, those looking for decent sea fare can book a table at the Fish Market, situated on the upper deck of a boat permanently moored on the west bank of the Nile.
-With no menu and just a display of some of the freshest fish Cairo has to offer, diners pay by weight and choose their own fish, shrimp, calamari, crabs and shellfish which is beautifully prepared by the kitchen as you like.
-Couple that with a slew of Middle Eastern salads and deliciously home baked bread and you have a recipe for success!
+With no menu and just a display of some of the freshest seafood Cairo has to offer, diners pay by weight and choose their own fish, shrimp, calamari, crabs and shellfish, which the kitchen will prepare beautifully.
+Couple that with a slew of Middle Eastern salads and deliciously home-baked bread and diners have a recipe for success!
 Open daily for lunch and dinner.
 Reservations advisable.